 Once the cooling refrigerant is transformed completely into a vapour state, it then goes through a process of superheating.
 Once the vapour makes the full cycle back to the compressor and goes through the condenser, it is transformed back into the original consistency of eighty per cent liquid and twenty per cent vapour.
 Once again, being a low-pressure refrigerant, it can start the process all over again, continuing to cool the air that passes through the air conditioning unit.

-What are Some Common Problems with an Air Conditioning Coil?
+What Are The Common Problems with an Aircon Evaporator Coil?

 Now that you have a basic grasp of what an evaporator coil is and how it works, you are ready to troubleshoot it.
 We will now go through some of the most common problems that an evaporator coil can have.